 But Sorrento is definitely a popular tourist destination in its own right and you should take some time to enjoy this charming town.
 Sorrento is perfect for couples, family trips as well as for the solo traveller.

 Accommodation in Sorrento books out fast, especially in the high season, so make sure to book your accommodation early!
 Here are some recommendations:

 Sorrento is a historic coastal town so there is so much to do here to keep you entertained.

 Visit the Cloister of San Francesco, swim in the Bagni Regina Giovanna, visit Marina Grande and explore Piazza Tasso and its many restaurants (the pizza and seafood are delicious in this part of Italy).

 Sorrento also has some nice museums: Museo Muta and Museo Correale, which both help to give you an insight into the ancient traditions and culture of the area.

 Sorrento is known world-wide for its high cliffs and incredible views of the Bay of Naples, as well as its views of Mount Vesuvius!
 You can even see out to the island of Capri on a clear day!

 There are lots of places along the waterfront in Sorrento – including picturesque cafes, restaurants and hotels, where you can sit on the roof deck or terrace with an aperol spritz and enjoy the views.

-The gardens of Villa Comunale is the best place to go to watch the sunset.
+The gardens of Villa Comunale is one of the best places on the Amalfi Coast to go to watch the sunset.
 Or head to the La Marinella restaurant 2km down the road in Sant’Agnello for perfect bay views.